MasserCapper67/MasserCapper67/README.md

-- 🛠️🖥️ First year software engineering student.
+- 🛠️🖥️ Second year software engineering student.

 - 🙇🕜 Currently learning Java, but also planning to add Python and HTML